prpatel/quarkus-workshop/exercise4/README.md

    mvn test
    ```

-> keep this running in a separate terminal window throughout this exercise!
+> run this as you write test cases!

+> You can work here by copying over the GreetingResource from exercise3, or just work in the exercise3 folder

 ### 1. Examine this sample (full) test class